-H. Each court shall keep a record of the cases relating to persons who have a mental illness coming before it under this Title and the disposition of those cases.
-It shall also keep on file the original petition and certificates of physicians required by this Section, or a microfilm duplicate of such records.
-All records maintained in the courts pursuant to the provisions of this Section shall be sealed and available only to the parties to the case, unless the court, after hearing held with notice to the respondent, determines such records should be disclosed to a petitioner for cause shown.
-Hearings under this statute shall be closed to the public.
+H. Each court shall keep a record of cases relating to persons who have a mental illness coming before the court pursuant to the provisions of this Title and the disposition of those cases.
+Each court shall also keep on file the original petition and certificates of physicians required by this Section, or a microfilm duplicate of such records.
+All records maintained in courts pursuant to the provisions of this Section shall be sealed and available only to the parties to the case, unless a court, after a hearing held with notice to the respondent, determines such records should be disclosed to a petitioner for cause shown.
+Any hearing conducted in accordance with this Subsection shall be closed to the public.